Tsung-Ping/Violin-Fingering-Generation/TNUA_violin_fingering_dataset/README.md

 number of files = 140<br/>
 total number of note events = 108795, max = ('vio10_beeth1', 1804), min = ('vio3_wind', 194)<br/>

+For each file, each row indicates a note event, and each column denotes as follows:

 **pitch**
 midi numbers of note events, pitch range = 55 to 100